Learn how to create components of a visual identity system that include a logo, color scheme, fonts, and letterhead.

 Use the same approach to choose fonts for use in print and digital communications.

 Note: Some fonts are only available with a paid Creative Cloud membership.
-See Getting started with Typekit and Creative Cloud for details.

 You don't have to be an expert in color theory—explore harmonious color themes in Adobe Color, accessed directly from Illustrator.